 You may have also heard animals in North America are given hormones to promote quicker growth.
 While there’s no hard evidence this is harmful to us, growth promotants are not used here.
 If you look out for the Beef and Lamb Quality Mark or the 100% NZ Pork symbol, you’ll know the meat is from New Zealand and has been raised following our standards.

 While we don’t necessarily need to eat red meat, it is a good source of protein, iron, zinc, vitamins B12 and B6, niacin and phosphorus, and even contains small amounts of long-chain omega-3s.
-Always choose lean meat and trim the fat.
-Allow up to five servings of red meat each week, a serving size being equal to a pack of cards.
+If you do eat red meat, always choose lean meat and trim the fat.

 Muffins are a healthy morning tea option

 Healthy Food Guide sometimes has muffin recipes, so generally, muffins must be healthy, right?
 Unfortunately, the word muffin has been hijacked and abused.
 Beware the pretenders – they are cake in disguise.
 Not all muffins are created equal, and even a real muffin can be ruined by upsizing.
 Whenever you see or are offered a bigger version of a food, just say to yourself: “Do I want to upsize my clothing size?”

 Go for small, dense muffins made with high-fibre, low-fat ingredients – not those fluffy oversized cakes pretending to be healthy muffins.
 For a healthy muffin recipe, try our Banana and raisin bran muffins.